Negotiations phrases: Dealing with unreasonable demands exercise

 Close

-10. A phrase that shows that you appreciate the other side's/party's point or situation, is
+10. A phrase that shows that you appreciate a point the other side has made or their situation, is

 I understand what you're saying: